CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent Space: Method

 \subsection{Therapy Policies Agent}

-In CLARITY, a multimodal large language model (MLLM) (\eg, GPT-4o~\cite{hurst2024gpt4o}) serves as the \emph{Therapy Policy Agent} $\pi_{\text{MLLM}}$.
+In CLARITY, a multimodal large language model (MLLM) (\eg, GPT-5~\cite{singh2025openai}) serves as the \emph{Therapy Policy Agent} $\pi_{\text{MLLM}}$.
+This design allows the system to generate clinically valid treatment combinations while maintaining flexibility in exploring alternative therapy strategies.
 Conditioned on a high-level goal $g$ (\eg, ``minimize the predicted risk score''), the agent takes as input the pre-treatment MRI $x_0$ and clinical context $c_p$, and produces structured therapy actions that satisfy medical safety constraints~$\Omega$ (e.g., avoiding incompatible regimens such as co-administration of \textit{Bevacizumab} and \textit{Temozolomide}).
 Formally, the MLLM generates a candidate action set $\mathcal{A}^{(0)} = \{a_j^{(0)}\}_{j=1}^{M_0}$, where each $a_j^{(0)}$ represents a feasible treatment configuration.
+Each action $a$ contains various intervention components: